 How to Apply and Enroll

 Ready to attend class and study?
-Seattle Central has a spot just for you.
-Remember, deadlines are important so use the Academic Calendar to keep track.
+Seattle Central has a spot for you.
+Remember, deadlines are important so use the Academic Calendar to stay on track.

 Students with special needs and / or disabilities are encouraged to contact Disability Support Services for assistance.